An offshore, or overseas, bank account is one that you have in a country you don't reside in.

 Please remember that the value of investments, and any income received from them, can fall as well as rise, is not guaranteed and you may not get back the amount you invested.
 This could also happen as a result of changes in currency exchange rates, particularly where overseas securities are held or where investments are converted from one currency to another.
 We always recommend that any Investments held should be viewed as a medium to long-term investment, at least five years.

-Whilst banking offshore may have potential tax benefits for you, tax rules differ from country to country.
-If you are unsure about your personal tax obligations, you should seek professional advice.
-It is your responsibility to ensure your personal tax obligations are met.
+Banking offshore may have potential tax benefits for you.
+However, tax rules differ from country to country.
+If you're unsure about your personal tax obligations, you should seek professional advice.
+It's your responsibility to ensure your personal tax obligations are met.